Volatility

 Why Volatility Matters, and Where Its Ownership Stops

 Its importance, however, is bounded.
-Volatility does not explain every form of market strain.
-It does not by itself account for contagion, fire-sale dynamics, funding breakdowns, or solvency problems.
+Volatility does not by itself explain contagion, fire-sale dynamics, funding breakdowns, or solvency problems.
 Those belong to deeper crisis and transmission analysis.
-Volatility remains the descriptive layer: it tells you that instability is present, not the full mechanism behind it.
+Volatility remains the descriptive layer: it tells you that instability is present and gives it structure, but it does not claim every mechanism behind it.

 That boundary also matters for nearby concepts in the same subhub.
-Volatility is not the same thing as the volatility risk premium, which concerns the gap between expected and priced volatility exposure rather than price variability alone.
-Once the discussion shifts from what volatility is to how it is priced, signaled, or monetized, the page is already moving into adjacent ownership.
+Volatility is not the same thing as the volatility risk premium, which concerns the gap between expected and priced volatility exposure rather than price variability itself.
+Once the discussion shifts from what volatility is to how volatility is priced, compensated, or monetized, the topic has already moved into adjacent ownership.

 Keeping those limits clear makes the concept more useful.
-Volatility stays central because it names the instability visible in market behavior, yet compact because it does not absorb every interpretation built on top of that instability.
-That is the correct role of an entity page: define the concept cleanly, explain its structure, and stop before it turns into a broader framework or guide.
+Volatility names the instability visible in market behavior, but it does not absorb every interpretation built on top of that instability.
+Its job is to define the concept cleanly, explain its mechanics and classification, and stop before broader regime or pricing analysis takes over.

 FAQ